debatosh99/ANZbookstoreNew/README.md

 # ANZbookstore

-1.	#Set up the project on local for testing and initial validation before deployment to GCP cloud:
+1. Set up the project on local for testing and initial validation before deployment to GCP cloud:

 Download to local the repo from github and import to editor like pycharm and select virtual env or conda env with python 3.6 or 3.7:

 git clone https://github.com/debatosh99/ANZbookstoreNew.git

-The project structure should look similar to this :-

 Change directory to /app and you will find requirements.txt.
 Run below command to install the dependencies.

 python.exe -m pip install -r requirements.txt

-The Flask app files should look similar to below:-

 app.py -> This is the main Flask app config.py -> This contains the config for gunicorn, which is a light weight webserver compatible with flask framework.